 Overhead Cable Extension

 Face away from cable, arms overhead.
-Best exercise for the long head - the largest part of the tricep.
+One of the best options for the long head — the largest part of the tricep.

 Close-Grip Bench Press

 Hands shoulder-width.
 Heavy compound for mass.
-Great for progressive overload.
+Strong choice for progressive overload.

 Dips